awglyde/Secure-FileShare-System/README.md

 - User can only see files of groups they are in.

 ### TODO:
-* Create a list of session keys.
-Somehow keep track of them.
-Do we need to do this?
-    * Client starts.
-User logs in.
-User gets a session key
 * Update writeup, update diagrams with new implementation
 * Fix bug:
     Add a file, then download file.
 Then try to delete.
 Delete fails However, if we add a file, then delete file, delete succeeds.
-* Add password validation on server side.
+* Add password checking on server side (in the encryption suite) Greater than 8 characters
+    Must contain special characters
+    Cant be username
+* Remove Session Key when user disconnects